evidentlyai/evidently/docs/book/get-started/tutorial.md

 ## What else is there?

-While you can treat JSON profile as a "text version" of the report to look at, it is intented for use with other tools.
-We suggest to explore [Integrations](../integrations) section of documentation to see how you can use it in your machine learning workflow with tools like MLflow and Airflow to log and profile the models and data.
+While you can treat JSON profile as a "text version" of the report to look at, it is intended for use with other tools.
+We suggest exploring [Integrations](../integrations) section of the documentation to see how you can use it in your machine learning workflow with tools like MLflow and Airflow to log and profile the models and data.

 If you have a deployed ML service and want to collect data and model metrics on top of the live data stream, you can explore the [intgeration with Grafana and Prometheus](../integrations/evidently_and_grafana.md).
-In this case, Evidently acts as a monitoring service, and you can configure the options to design more sophisticated logic as such size of the reference windows, moving reference, etc. It also comes with pre-built Grafana dashboards that act as a versions of Evidently dashboards meant for real-time monitoring.
+In this case, Evidently acts as a monitoring service, and you can configure the options to design more sophisticated logic as such size of the reference windows, moving reference, etc. It also comes with pre-built Grafana dashboards that act as a version of Evidently dashboards meant for real-time monitoring.

 Evidently is in active development, so expect things to change and evolve.
-You can subscribe to the [newsletter]() or follow our [releases on GitHub]() to stay updated about the latest functionality.
+You can subscribe to the [newsletter](https://evidentlyai.com/sign-up) or follow our [releases on GitHub](https://github.com/evidentlyai/evidently/releases) to stay updated about the latest functionality.

 ## Join our Community!

 We run a [Discord community](https://discord.gg/xZjKRaNp8b) to connect with our users and chat about ML in production topics.

-In case you have feedback or need help, just ask in Discord or open a GitHub is [GitHub](https://github.com/evidentlyai/evidently).
+In case you have feedback or need help, just ask in Discord or open a GitHub issue.

+And if you want to support a project, give us a star on [GitHub](https://github.com/evidentlyai/evidently)!